puru-samal/IDL-HW4/README.md

 O' = \text{ScaledDotProductAttention}(Q', K', V', mask)
 $$

-4. Implement the `_merge_heads` method and use it to concatenate the attention outputs from all heads.
+4. Implement the `_concat_heads` method and use it to concatenate the attention outputs from all heads.

 $$
 O' (N, H, L, E/H) \rightarrow O'' (N, L, E)